 For example, the use of naming opportunities is a standard development practice.
 If that is so, and since grant writers are development professionals, it only makes sense to include naming opportunities in a grant proposal—especially for a capital project.
 Similarly, getting TV or radio coverage for the campaign is a fantastic opportunity to recognize publicly your lead funders, sponsors, and donors via mass media.
 It is also an opportunity for potential funders—perhaps some you have not even solicited—to buy into your project because they see their philanthropic colleagues invested in your work.

-I’m sure some of you are curious, as I once was, about the differences between matching and challenge grants.
+I’m sure some of you are curious, about the differences between matching and challenge grants.
 They sound perfect for capital projects, don’t they?
 But what are they?
 And are they really different?

-There are capital grants available for your project, but they cannot stand alone.
+Although there are capital grants available for your project, they cannot stand alone.
 Integrate your grant seeking within the broader development plan, and you will secure more grant funding for your capital project.